 Down Syndrome Risk

-The older a woman is when she becomes pregnant, the greater the Down syndrome risk.
-Parents who already have a child with the condition have a 1 percent chance that another child with the disorder will be born, regardless of maternal age.
-If one of the parents is a balanced translocation carrier (part of chromosome 21 is attached to another chromosome), that may increase the Down syndrome risk.
+The older a woman is when she becomes pregnant, the greater the risk her child has of being born with Down syndrome.
+Parents who already have a child with the condition have about a 1 percent chance of having another child with the disorder, regardless of maternal age.
+If one of the parents is a balanced translocation carrier, that may also increase the risk.

-There are several established Down syndrome risk factors, including:
+There are several established risk factors for Down syndrome, including:

 For parents of children with Down syndrome, there is about a 1 percent chance that another Down syndrome child will be born in a subsequent pregnancy, regardless of maternal age.